RaffLab/PeCoS/README.md

 ```
 'python parse_fcs.py' calls the program. "/Users/your_user_name_of_computer/Desktop/Demo" specifies where the '.fcs' files are located.
 '1' specifies the number of recordings per '.fcs' file.
 The program will generate a 'data.csv' file in the same directory as the '.fcs' files, in our case within the 'Demo' folder.

-To identify the wanted threshold for background subtraction (that results in less than 5 peaks per control recording), multiple thresholds that vary in “Mean + n*SD” can be subtracted at the same time by running the following command in the same terminal:
+To identify the wanted threshold for background subtraction (that results in less than 5 peaks per control recording), multiple thresholds that vary in “Mean + n*SD” can be subtracted simultaneously by running the following command in the same terminal:
 ```
 python thresh_fcs.py "/Users/your_user_name_of_computer/Desktop/Demo" 3 "1 2 3 4 5 6 7 8 9 10"
 ```